 The Gold Panda Series from the Chinese Mint consists of five total weights as of 1983.
 The coins launched in 1982 with 1 oz, 1/2 oz, 1/4 oz, and 1/10 oz options for investors.
 One more coin weight was added in 1983 with the introduction of the 1/20 oz gold coin, and all five were transitioned to weights measured and marked in Grams in 2016.
 Today, 2020 8 Gram Gold Chinese Panda Coins are available to you online at Silver.com.

-- Available to ship to you inside of plastic flips!
+- Available to ship to you unsealed with a plastic flip!

 - 39th issue year for the 8 Gram Gold Chinese Pandas!